 Lanzingen, a picturesque rural German village, is home to only 500 people.
-However, that little village was for years the site of the command post for Nazarene efforts to evangelize the former European communist empire.
+However, that little village was for several years the location of the command post for Nazarene efforts to evangelize the former European communist empire.

 When Hermann Gschwandtner became a Nazarene missionary in early 1990, he looked for living quarters in Frankfurt.
 Everything there was far too expensive.
 He went a few miles to the north.
 There, in the little village of Lanzingen, he found something affordable.
 It was actually bigger than what his family needed.
 So, one upstairs room with a large balcony could be his office.
 There were extra rooms for anticipated overnight guests connected with Hermann's work.
 Best of all, the rental price fit his budget from Global Mission!